 From our standpoint, while not best practice, you could package all your content with the same key and persist the license to infinity (if the player supports it).
 However, the Content Owners probably have a different opinion.

 In order to estimate your license usage, it is important to review your agreement with the Content Owner.
 Content Owners will most likely require that you package each piece of content with a different key.
 They may even have requirements around how long those licenses can be persisted.
-With Live content they will most likely also have terms around how often those keys need to be rotated.
+With Live content they may also have terms around how often those keys need to be rotated.

-Without knowing the terms of the agreement with the content owners and the habits of your users, budgeting for DRM purchased on a consumption-based model, is nearly impossible.
+Without knowing the terms of the agreement with the content owners and the habits of your users, budgeting for DRM purchased on a consumption-based model, is challenging.